rafaelcoutinho/atvp/README.md

-appengine-skeleton
+ATVP Web part
 =============================

-This is a generated application from the appengine-skeleton archetype.
+This is the web backend for ATVP.